 The process involves utilizing IBM Watson and with it the benefits of integrating an artificial intelligence.
 The service begins the same way as many others, using ASR (Automated Speech Recognition) to receive audio and convert it to a machine readable format, in this case text that can be used for captions.
 However, it’s able to tackle previous short comings of automated, speech-to-text processes by being trainable.
 For the purpose of state government, this can be invaluable, being able to train the AI on the names of state officials as just one of many examples.
 Through expanding both vocabulary and relevant, hyper-localized context, the AI infused solution is able to offer something that state governments can use more cost effectively.
 In addition, this technology can be used for both live and on-demand applications through either IBM Watson Captioning Live or IBM Watson Captioning.

-To learn more about how AI, and IBM Watson in particular, is changing captioning, download this white paper: Captioning Goes Cognitive: A New Approach to an Old Challenge.
+To learn more about how AI, and IBM Watson in particular, is changing captioning, see this closed captioning software solution page.

 For state governments using video but looking to adopt captions into their content, the notion of generating captions might first seem daunting, both in terms of the time it takes and also expense wise.
 That said, there are newer, more accurate automated approaches out there to help manage this activity.
 What’s more, ones like IBM Watson Captioning are built with the best practices listed in this article in mind.
 This includes a focus on synchronization while also having natural feeling durations through the inclusion of a smart layout algorithm, which automatically segments caption cues at natural breaking points for readability.
 What’s more, the captions can be setup to have a black box surrounding them for legibility.
 On the topic of verbatim, the AI will strive to grab everything represented.
 For the purpose of on-demand, someone can manually edit what is generated as well, removing “umms” for example if this is desired.